nekokak/p5-Teng/README.md

     Accepts either an arrayref of hashrefs.
     each hashref should be a structure suitable for submitting to a Your::Model->insert(...) method.
+    The second argument is an arrayref of hashrefs.
+All of the keys in these hashrefs must be exactly the same.

     insert many record by bulk.